 It is okay to change the appearance of your mini garden.
 Since these enchanted gardens are small and you can have them anywhere in your house regardless of where you live, you can also play with them a little and have fun.

-What I mean by that is that changing the accessories with the seasons or holidays will make it look brand new and it will make you (and the fairies) fall in love with it all over again.
+What I mean by that is that changing the accessories with the seasons or holidays will make it look brand new and make you (and the fairies) fall in love with it all over again.

 Where Can You Buy Your Accessories?